Description of the HTTP API

 }

-Asterisk-marked parameter is optional.
+The parameter marked with * is optional.

 4. Object Scanning